6 Steps to Building A Website for Your Small Business

 When you're ready to build a website, the first step is to do your research.
 There are many different types of websites, and it's crucial to pick the one that's right for you.
 You'll need an eCommerce website to sell products or services.
 If you're a blogger or writer, you'll need a site that's easy to update and add new content.
 And if you're promoting a brand or business, you'll need a professional site that's easy to navigate.

 Once you've figured out what website you need, the next step is determining what features are important to you.
 Do you need a shopping cart?
 A contact form?
 A blog?
 A newsletter sign-up?
-Take some time to figure out what you need, and then start looking for a web builder with all the features you need.
+Take some time to figure out what you need, and then start looking for a web builder with all the needed features.

 Select a Web Builder and Web Host